 Cracks in foundation happen and are not usually cause for panic.
 If you feel comfortable, and the crack appears small, you can likely just add some epoxy or masonry sealer.
 For larger cracks, or if you are unsure you can make an effective repair yourself, call a licensed contractor with experience working with foundations.
 This way you know the crack will be properly sealed from the start, and therefore stop letting the outside elements in.

-When was the last time you took a look inside your gutters and downspouts?
-These can’t do their job of taking water away from your home if they’re dirty and clogged!
+When was the last time you took a look at your gutters and downspouts?
+These can’t do their job of taking water away from your home if they?re dirty and clogged!
 So, make sure they are clean, and directing the water at least 3 feet away from the foundation of your home.

 Take a good look at the slope of your lawn and landscaping.
 Everything you do should encourage water to run away from your home, not toward it.
 When you lay mulch down in the spring, don’t lay it down all the way up to the foundation.
 Instead, leave about a 6-inch gap so that moisture-sucking mulch doesn’t allow dampness to just sit on your siding or foundation.

 Check window wells to ensure the windows themselves are properly sealed, water isn’t getting inside, and so on.
 It may also be worthwhile to invest in plastic window well covers to keep any rain out of the well itself, and draining away from the house.